Ahtisham992/Ahtisham992/README.md

 ---

-## 🟢 Open to full-time roles — onsite, hybrid, or remote · Available June 2026
+## 🟢 Open to full-time roles — onsite, hybrid, or remote ·

 ---